ZilantRobotics/innopolis_vtol_dynamics/README.md

 InnoSimulator is a photorealistic simulator.

-At that moment we use it for visualization purpose only.
+At that moment we use it for visualization purposes only.

 To use it you need to download it from [inno-robolab/InnoSimulator](https://github.com/inno-robolab/InnoSimulator) repository.